Alcohol is believed to have played a key role in a child neglect case that has recently been investigated in the state of Kentucky.

 The mother of the child had tested positive for drugs on numerous occasions when tested by the caseworker.
 On multiple occasions, the occupants of the home were found to be drunk.

-This year, the case was reopened after the nine year old son of the child fell off of the porch and fractured his call.
+This year, the case was reopened after the nine year old son of her fell off of the porch and fractured his skull.

 It is believed that the young nine year old boy had laid in his bed for close to 4 days with a fractured, bleeding skull without proper medical treatment because the mother was too drunk to notice the severity of the injury, or so she claims.